gogomogolo/dc-couriertrack/README.md

 	- sudo ./kafka-start.sh

 * Run docker containers and other docker scripts
 	- Run 'sudo docker-compose up -d' at the same directory of docker-compose.yml for runing and upping containers.
+(Be sure exposed ports in the docker-compose are not used by another processes.)
   	- Run 'sudo docker-compose down' at the same directory of docker-compose.yml for stopping containers.
   	- Run 'sudo docker-compose ps' at the same directory of docker-compose.yml for seeing status of containers.
   	- Run 'sudo docker container ls -a' at the same directory of docker-compose.yml for seeing information about containers.